Farehan History, Family Crest & Coats of Arms

 Some of the Farehan family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Farehan family to the New World and Oceana
+Migration of the Farehan family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Farehans to arrive on North American shores: Thomas and Ralph Farnham who had came to Roxbury, Massachusetts in 1634; as did Henry Farnham of Warwickshire, who settled there in 1644.
 Alice, Mary, and Ralph Farnham settled in Boston Massachusetts in 1635.